 The BBFC received Jurassic Park for classification in May 1993.
-Directed by Steven Spielberg, the adventure that was ’60 million years in the making’ was an interesting classification case for the BBFC thanks to the intensity and impact of those giant dinos.
+Directed by Steven Spielberg, the adventure that was ‘65 million years in the making’ was an interesting classification case thanks to the intensity and impact of the dinosaur attacks.

-Jurassic Park was rated PG for its video release the following year, and was one of the first titles to bear consumer advice notes (the equivalent of BBFCinsight today).
+Jurassic Park was rated PG for its video release the following year, and was one of the first titles to carry ‘consumer advice notes’ – which we now call ‘content advice’.

 Since the early 1990s, BBFC classification standards have evolved as the result of widespread consultations, in which we speak to thousands of people from across the UK to ascertain what we can permit at each category level.
 Our research has shown that people are uncomfortable with extended scenes of threat and horror, especially towards children, being passed at PG.
 Such content is now more likely to be classified 12A, as with recent entries in the Jurassic Park franchise, namely the Jurassic World trilogy.

 In 2023, Jurassic Park was resubmitted to the BBFC for a new cinema release to celebrate the film’s 30th anniversary.
 Whenever an older film is resubmitted to the BBFC, we assess it against our current Classification Guidelines.
 Under current standards, Jurassic Park is no longer containable at PG, due in part to the extended scenes of threat in which humans are terrorised by dinosaurs and attempt to escape from hazardous situations.
 These sequences feature a heightened emphasis on personalised threat, with some also featuring moments of violence resulting in bloody injuries and, in one sequence, sight of a severed arm after a dinosaur attack.
 In August 2023, we reclassified Jurassic Park to 12A for moderate threat, violence, and bloody images.